lucaspn017/quantitative_datas/README.md

 # quantitative_datas
-Projects focused on quantitative datas analysis.
+Projects focused on quantitative datas, applying graphics and statistical descriptions to understand him.